Hossein-Fazel/pychat/README.md

    - The project already includes a `config.json` file with the necessary configuration.
 Here's what each field means:
      ```json
      {
-         "server": "localhost",
+         "your_server": "0.0.0.0",
          "your_port": 8080,
+         "friend_server" : "0.0.0.0"
          "friend_port": 8000
      }
      ```
-     - `server`: The IP address or hostname of the server.
+     - `your_server`: The IP address or hostname of your server.
 Use `localhost` for local testing.
      - `your_port`: The port on which your server will listen for incoming connections.
+     - `friend_server`: The IP address or hostname of friend server.
+Use `localhost` for local testing.
      - `friend_port`: The port on which your friend's server is listening.
 This is where your client will connect.

    - Make sure the `your_port` and `friend_port` values are different for each user to avoid conflicts.